nextflow-io/training/docs/basic_training/setup.md

 This should come up with the Nextflow version and runtime information:

 ```
-Version: 22.09.7-edge build 5806
+Version: 22.10.4 build 5836
-Created: 28-09-2022 09:36 UTC
+Created: 09-12-2022 09:58 UTC
 System: Linux 5.15.0-47-generic
-Runtime: Groovy 3.0.13 on OpenJDK 64-Bit Server VM 11.0.1+13-LTS
+Runtime: Groovy 3.0.13 on OpenJDK 64-Bit Server VM 17.0.3-internal+0-adhoc..src
 Encoding: UTF-8 (UTF-8)
 ```

 ### Gitpod resources

--   Gitpod gives you 500 free credits per month, which is equivalent to 50 hours of free environment runtime using the standard workspace (up to 4 cores, 8 GB RAM and 30GB storage).
+-   Gitpod gives you 500 free credits per month, which is equivalent to 50 hours of free environment runtime using the standard workspace (up to 4 cores, 8 GB RAM and 30 GB storage).
--   There is also a large workspace option that gives you up to 8 cores, 16GB RAM, and 50GB storage for each workspace (up to 4 parallel workspaces in the free version).
-However, the large workspace uses your free credits quicker so your account will have fewer hours of access to this space.
+-   There is also a large workspace option that gives you up to 8 cores, 16GB RAM, and 50GB storage.
+However, the large workspace will use your free credits faster and you will have fewer hours of access to this space.
--   Gitpod will time out after 30 minutes.
-However, changes are saved for up to 2 weeks (see the next section for reopening a timed out session).
+-   Gitpod will time out after 30 minutes of inactivity and will save your changes for up to 2 weeks (see the next section for reopening a timed-out session).

 See [gitpod.io](https://www.gitpod.io) for more details.